nzrkmdr/StoryG/README.md

 ```

 ### Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-Please refer to our CONTRIBUTING.md for guidelines on how to proceed.

-### Tests
-Describe how to run the automated tests for this system.
+We are currently considering options to recreate StoryG using an open source model stack and invite the community to contribute and support us in this cause.

 ### Deployment
-Additional notes about deploying the application in a live environment.
+This application is not deployable in a production environment yet.
+It is accessible in the OpenAI GPT Store for use and testing as needed.

 ### Built With
 - **Python** - Primary programming language